milgor931/cse15l-lab-reports/lab3.md

 **Returns how many matches grep found**

 ## ex.1
-This example shows how using the -c command can show us how many lines in a single file match the given string.
+This example shows how using the -c option can show us how many lines in a single file match the given string.
 This is helpful when trying to find the count or sort the files based on the number of lines a file has with the string on it.
 ```
 #COMMAND
 $ grep -c "Vallarta" ./skill-demo1-data/written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt